PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       two-Concat, two-affine, two-Conv semantic graph.
     - Added sixteen complete no-op boundaries for fan-out, public tensors, permutation/axis, Resize producer, and missing Mul constants.
-    - Preserved production code and all seven raw calls exactly; extraction is the next checkpoint.
+    - Preserved production code and all seven raw calls exactly at the characterization checkpoint.
+    - Moved the complete matcher mechanically to `passes/spp_layout.py` in `c531b54`.
+Its function AST exactly matches characterization checkpoint `0804e37`; the lowerer retains a compatibility wrapper and all seven raw production calls.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage